hendriksenremco/vuescratch/content/articles/structure-your-vue-application-the-right-way.md

 image: vue-structure-code.jpg
 ---

-Structuring a Vue application can big challenge.
+Structuring a Vue application can be a big challenge.
 Especially when your application grows bigger.
 To keep your project understandable in the long run, you need to force yourself to work a certain way.

 That's were standards and good conventions become really handy.
 Never worry about how you should name things and where to place them.